Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Fixed-Point Iteration for MFGs

-Thus, for sufficiently large $T$, our contraction condition is valid under the condition $ \bar K + \frac{K_1}{\rho}\frac{\bar L}{1-\beta} \leq 1$, which is the same contraction condition for the mean-field equilibrium operator for stationary MFE presented in \cite[Theorem 1]{aydin2023robustness}.
-In the next subsection, we will also show that fixed-point iteration algorithm with our methods results in the contraction condition $\bar K + \frac{K_1}{\rho}\frac{\bar L}{1-\beta} <1$.
-As expected, this shows that the contraction condition we have in finite-horizon games is more relaxed than that in the infinite-horizon case.
+Thus, for sufficiently large $T$, the map $\pmb H_T$ is a contraction under the condition $ \bar K + \frac{K_1}{\rho}\frac{\bar L}{1-\beta} \leq 1$, which is the same contraction condition for the mean-field equilibrium operator for stationary MFE presented in \cite[Theorem 1]{aydin2023robustness}.
+In Subsection \ref{sect:3.2}, we will also show that fixed-point iteration algorithm with our methods results in the contraction condition $\bar K + \frac{K_1}{\rho}\frac{\bar L}{1-\beta} <1$ for the infinite-horizon non-stationary MFG.
+As expected, Corollary \ref{cor:ask} combined with Theorem \ref{thrm:main} shows that the contraction condition we have in finite-horizon games is more relaxed than that in the infinite-horizon case.

+As stated, Theorem \ref{thrm:main} only provides the aforementioned bounds for sufficiently large $T$.
+The last observation that we will make is that the asymptotic bounds obtained via Theorem \ref{thrm:main} are indeed applicable for all $T$.

-Some further observations can be made on the behavior of $T \mapsto\rho(A_T).$ We note that the spectral radius of $A_T$ increases as $T$ increases due to the newly added terms.
-Indeed, if we extend $A_T$ to a $(T+1)\times (T+1)$ dimensional matrix as
+We will make some simple observations on the behavior of the map $T \mapsto\rho(A_T)$ to make a conclusion about the contractivity of $\pmb H_T$ for all $T$ based on Theorem \ref{thrm:main}.
+We note that the spectral radius of $A_T$ increases as $T$ increases due to the newly added terms.
+Indeed, if we extend $A_T$ to a $T \times T$ dimensional matrix as